 Like shampoo bars, shaving soap bars are also available as a zero waste alternative to shaving cream, in storage tins with refills available, or packaged in cardboard.
-This pre-electric shave lotion comes in a glass jar, and aftershave balms are also available in glass, solid bars or aftershave oils.
+This pre-electric shave lotion comes in a glass jar, and aftershave is available in glass bottles, solid bars or aftershave oils.

 Your traditional shaving cream aerosol can can be recycled once it’s completely empty, so please don’t send it to landfill.